German president 'regrets' keeping quiet on private loan

 German President Christian Wulff, under pressure over a private loan he received from the wife of a tycoon friend, admitted Thursday he should have come clean earlier about the deal.

-In a fresh political headache for Chancellor Angela Merkel, Wulff, who as head of state serves as a kind of moral arbiter in German public life, said he regretted not being more forthcoming about the 500,000-euro ($651,000) loan he accepted in October 2008.
+Wulff, who as head of state serves as a kind of moral arbiter in German public life, said in a statement that he "regrets" not being more forthcoming about the 500,000-euro ($651,000) loan he accepted in October 2008.

 The daily Bild reported Tuesday that he was suspected of concealing from state deputies in February 2010, four months before he became president, the loan from the wife of wealthy businessman Egon Geerkens.

 Wulff had responded to an official question put forward by the opposition Greens while he was premier of Lower Saxony state as to whether he had "business ties" with Geerkens or a firm with which Geerkens had dealings.

 He had denied such a relationship despite having accepted the loan from Geerkens' wife Edith to buy a home.
 He made no mention of that arrangement.

 The couple are longtime friends of Wulff and extended the loan to him at four-percent interest -- one point lower than the usual bank mortgage rate.

 "I recognise that a false impression could be created here.
 I regret that," Wulff said in a statement Thursday.